enix/kube-image-keeper/README.md

 ### Registry UI

 For debugging reasons, it may be useful to be able to access the registry through an UI.
-This can be achieved by enabling the registry UI with the value `registryUI.enabled=true`.
+This can be achieved by enabling the registry UI with the value `docker-registry-ui.enabled=true`.
 The UI will not be publicly available through an ingress, you will need to open a port-forward from port `80`.
-You can set a custom username and password with values `registryUI.auth.username` (default is `admin`) and `registryUI.auth.password` (empty by default).
+For more information about the UI and how to configure it, please see https://artifacthub.io/packages/helm/joxit/docker-registry-ui.

 ## Garbage collection and limitations